-11. The proposed new PS with the hazard classes/categories to which they are assigned are also shown in Table 1 below.
+10. The proposed new PS with the hazard classes/categories to which they are assigned are also shown in the Annex to this paper.
 The advantages of the proposed PS compared to the existing P310 to P315 are:

-(a) The number of medical response PS is reduced from 6 to 4.
+(a) The number of medical response PS is reduced from 6 to 4;

-(b) The action to take is conveyed more clearly and the potential confusion between 'medical advice' and medical attention' is avoided.
+(b) The action to take is conveyed more clearly and the potential confusion between 'medical advice' and medical attention' is avoided;

-(c) The new PS don't use "/" or "..." and so manufacturers and suppliers don't have to make difficult choices between options.
+(c) The new PS don't use "/" or "..." and so manufacturers and suppliers don't have to make difficult choices between options;

-Where immediate medical help is needed provision has been made to allow competent authorities or manufacturers / suppliers to add additional information specifying the appropriate number to call or the emergency provider to contact.
+(d) Where emergency medical help is needed provision has been made to allow competent authorities or manufacturers / suppliers to add additional information specifying the appropriate number to call or the emergency provider to contact.

-12. In considering the new medical response PS the informal working group agreed that in the event of accidental exposure to substances and mixtures classified as gases under pressure (refrigerated liquefied gas) or serious eye damage the situation would not generally be potentially life-threatening, and the appropriate response was "Get medical help" rather than "Get immediate emergency medical help".
+11. In considering the new medical response PS the informal working group agreed that in the event of accidental exposure to substances and mixtures classified as gases under pressure (refrigerated liquefied gas) or serious eye damage the situation would not generally be potentially life-threatening, and the appropriate response was "Get medical help" rather than "Get emergency medical help immediately".
+The group also agreed that the appropriate response for skin corrosion was "Get emergency medical help immediately".
+However, to communicate the urgency of appropriate initial action following accidental exposure to substances or mixtures in these hazard classes, a minor change is proposed to P336 for gases under pressure (refrigerated liquefied gas), and a new P354 (a variation of P351) is proposed for serious eye damage (1) and skin corrosion (1, 1A, 1B, 1C).
+See paragraphs 16 and 17 below.